aiegoo/kisec-final/Machine_Network_Process_Activities/README.md

   → Continuation of above recheck with more detailed behavioral analysis or PID tracking.

 - **Malcheck_3.txt**
-  → Final phase of malware binary check results using tools like `clamscan`, hash matching, or IOC validation.
+  → Final phase of malware binary check results after clean backdoor and fix the system.

 - **traceout_files_dropped_by_malware.txt**
   → Tracks files created by the malware or dropped during execution (used for IOC extraction).